← Back to Home

 Obviously the dynamic analysis approaches beat the static analysis approaches.
 However, our naive implementation is still able to get a pretty good F1-score.

-But these relationships should be possible to learn by a simple neural network also and that should then (hopefully) also improve on our existing naive approach.
+But these relationships should be possible to learn by a simple neural network and that should then (hopefully) also improve on our existing naive approach.

 WINDOW_SIZE = 5